Platelet Function Tests

 These assays determine the number of coated beads or platelets that aggregate after substances are added to activate platelets in a sample of blood.
 They provide a single measure of aggregation (an endpoint) rather than a measure of aggregation over time.
 More platelets aggregating or sticking to beads indicates better platelet function.
 These tests may be abnormal if the platelet count is low, if platelet function is reduced, or if anti-platelet medications are present.

 Many different substances can activate a platelet, including proteins in the wound, factors released from other activated platelets, and factors produced by the coagulation system that aids platelets in forming a strong plug to stop bleeding.
 Many different platelet abnormalities have been described due to problems with one or more of these activating systems.
 Platelet aggregometry consists of 4 to 8 separate tests.
-In each test, a different platelet activating substance is added to blood, followed by measurement of platelet aggregation over several minutes.
-When complete, a physician reviews and interprets the entire panel of tests to determine if there is any evidence of abnormal platelet function.
-Platelet aggregation testing can diagnose a variety of inherited and acquired platelet function disorders.
+In each test, a different platelet activating substance (agonist) is added to blood, followed by measurement of platelet aggregation over several minutes.
+When complete, the entire panel of tests is reviewed and interpreted to determine if there is any evidence of abnormal platelet function.
+Platelet aggregation testing is the gold standard in platelet function testing and can diagnose a variety of inherited and acquired platelet function disorders.
 It is typically performed at academic medical centers or large hospitals due to the complexity of the testing and interpretation.

 Platelets can be evaluated for functional defects using flow cytometry.
 This test uses lasers to determine proteins that are present on the platelet surface and how they change when the platelet is activated.
-Platelet flow cytometry is a highly specialized procedure available only in few reference laboratories to diagnose inherited platelet function disorders.
+Platelet flow cytometry is a highly specialized procedure available only in a few university hospital and reference laboratories to diagnose inherited platelet function disorders.

 How is the sample collected for testing?